Driving on Sal Island in Cape Verde

 Driving Culture

 Traffic on Sal Island is peaceful.
-The majority of local drivers follow the rules well but some of them are overspeeding.
-When there are two lanes, local drivers tend to drive in the middle of the road and not stay in their lane, perhaps one reason is to avoid the holes in the road.
+Most local drivers follow the rules well, but some are overspeeding.
+When there are two lanes, local drivers tend to drive in the middle of the road and not stay in their lane; perhaps one reason is to avoid the holes in the road.
 In roundabouts, you must be extra careful.
-Especially taxis caught our attention for having often high speeds while driving through intersections and roundabouts.
+Taxis especially caught our attention because they often have high speeds while driving through intersections and roundabouts.
 And always maintain an adequate safe distance from other cars, especially in congested areas.

 Where to Drive on Sal Island?

 We stayed at Murdeira Village Resort.
-We hired a car only for one day which was enough to see many attractions.
+We hired a car for only one day, enough to see many attractions.

 Palmeira Village

-Palmeira is an idyllic village of fishermen on the northwest coast of the Island.
-There you can have a relaxing stroll on the street while admiring the colourful Capeverdean houses.
-Why not buy souvenirs from an outdoor market or enjoy a cup of coffee?
+Palmeira is an idyllic village of fishermen on the northwest coast of the island.
+There, you can relax on the street while admiring the colourful Capeverdean houses.
+Why not buy souvenirs from an outdoor market or enjoy coffee?

 The road from Murdeira to Palmeira is in good condition.